everilae/babel-plugin-transform-jsx-i18n/README.md

 `boolean`, defaults to `true`.

-If `true`, replace sequences of white space characters with a single space in messages that contain parameters and/or markup.
+If `true`, replace sequences of white space characters with a single space.

 ## Status